-The Alternative Provision Taskforce has been set up within The Manchester Pupil Referral Units to support young people in alternative provision settings.
-The aim of the taskforce is to utilise specialised key workers from Youth Justice, Remedi, Complex Safeguarding, Mental Health and education reduce truancy, not in education, employment, and training (NEET) rates, the risk of involvement in serious violence and improve mental health and wellbeing.
+The Alternative Provision Taskforce has been set up within the Manchester Pupil Referral Units (PRU) to support young people in alternative provision settings.
+The aim of the taskforce is to utilise specialised key workers from Youth Justice, Remedi, Complex Safeguarding, Mental Health and Education to reduce truancy, not in education, employment and training (NEET) rates, the risk of involvement in serious violence, and to improve mental health and wellbeing.

-Feedback from young people working with one of the providers in the PRU taskforce is outlined below: -
+Feedback from young people working with one of the providers in the PRU taskforce is outlined below:

-"It was a positive thing to do because I've got better now, I was a little bad kid before and now I can actually stay in class.
-I learnt to keep calmer and learnt about the crimes like if I fight someone and the punishment I could get."
+"It was a positive thing to do because I've got better now.
+I was a little bad kid before and now I can actually stay in class.
+I learnt to keep calmer and learnt about the crimes, like if I fight someone and the punishment I could get."

-"I like the sessions and I think there helping me with my issues in and out of school".
+"I like the sessions and I think they're helping me with my issues in and out of school."